jhudsl/tidyversecourse/docs/05-prediction.md

-### `tidymodels Packages
+### Packages of the `tidymodels` ecosystem

 We will focus on the following packages although there are many more in the tidymodels ecosystem:

 <img src="/Users/carriewright/Documents/GitHub/tidyversecourse/book_figures/simpletidymodels.png" width="830" />

-avocado maybe remove below:
-* rsamples - to split the data into training and testing sets (as well as cross validation sets - more on that later!)
+1) rsamples - to split the data into training and testing sets (as well as cross validation sets - more on that later!)
-* recipes -  to prepare the data with preprocessing (assign variables and preprocessing steps)
+2) recipes -  to prepare the data with preprocessing (assign variables and preprocessing steps)
-* parsnip -  to specify and fit the data to a model
+3) parsnip -  to specify and fit the data to a model
-* yardstick and tune -  to evaluate model performance (tune is useful if using cross validation sets)
+4) yardstick and tune -  to evaluate model performance
-* workflows - combining recipe and parsnip objects into a workflow  (this makes it easier to keep track of what you have done and it makes it easier to modify specific steps)
+5) workflows - combining recipe and parsnip objects into a workflow  (this makes it easier to keep track of what you have done and it makes it easier to modify specific steps)
-* tune and dials - hyper-paramater tuning (more on that later too!)
+6) tune and dials - model optimization (more on what hyperparameters are later too!)
-* broom - to make the output from fitting a model easier to read
+7) broom - to make the output from fitting a model easier to read